ZhenhongDu/resize3d/README.md

 # resize3d
-3D image stack downsample using Python
+Use Python to downsample the 3D image stack